Season of Birth Control

 Case Study 1: The Cover letter

 I just saw one runny nosed munchkin write a wish list letter to Santa.
-This looked a lot like a cover letter and resume to me.
+This wish list looked a lot like a cover letter and resume to me.
 In my opinion, the letter wasn’t going to get our candidate a meeting with the CEO of the Holidays, AKA Santa.
 If that letter were coming to me, it would have gone straight to the recycle bin.
 There were misspelled words and the thing was written in Mr. Sketch scented markers.
-Helicopter parents show up to job interviews with their children after they graduate.
 Why didn’t the parents help little Boo with the formatting of this simplest of business letters?
 At least she had the wits about her to address the letter to “Santa” vs. “To whom this may concern”.

 Of course, Mrs. HRNasty gave me a dirty look when Uncle HRNasty tried to step in and help these future unemployables.
 Yes, Uncle Nasty knew better and held his tongue.